melenas1414/vid-data-encoder/README.md

 node index.mjs --input <path_to_input_file> --output <output_file_name>
 ```

-###Example
+### Example

 ```bash
 node index.mjs --input example.txt --output output_video
 ```
 This command will read example.txt, encode it into a video named output_video.mp4, and then decode the video into a file named output_video_decoded.bin.

-##Technical Details
+## Technical Details
-###Encoding
+### Encoding

-    `encodeDataToVideo(inputFilePath, outputFileName)`: Reads a file, converts its content to binary, and creates a video from the frames generated with the binary data.
+- `encodeDataToVideo(inputFilePath, outputFileName)`: Reads a file, converts its content to binary, and creates a video from the frames generated with the binary data.

-###Decoding
+### Decoding

-    `decodeVideoToData(videoFilePath, outputFilePath)`: Reads a video, extracts the binary data from the frames, and saves it to a binary file.
+- `decodeVideoToData(videoFilePath, outputFilePath)`: Reads a video, extracts the binary data from the frames, and saves it to a binary file.

-###Utilities
+### Utilities

-    `createFrame(binaryData, width, height, frameIndex)`: Creates a black and white frame from the binary data.
+- `createFrame(binaryData, width, height, frameIndex)`: Creates a black and white frame from the binary data.
-    `createFramesDir(framesDir)`: Creates the directory to store frames if it does not exist.
+- `createFramesDir(framesDir)`: Creates the directory to store frames if it does not exist.

-##Notes
+## Notes

 - Ensure ffmpeg and OpenCV are correctly installed on your system.
 - This project is a proof of concept and may require additional optimizations for production use.
-    Ensure ffmpeg and OpenCV are correctly installed on your system.
-    This project is a proof of concept and may require additional optimizations for production use.

-##License
+## License

 This project is licensed under the GNUv3 License.